nmaguiar/openaf-docs/docs/reference/iocore.md

 ````
 ### io.writeFileGzipStream

-__io.writeFileGzipStream(aFilename) : JavaStream__
+__io.writeFileGzipStream(aFilename, shouldAppend) : JavaStream__

 ````
 Creates and returns a JavaStream to write to a gzip aFilename.
+Optionally if shouldAppend=true it will append to an existing file.
 For example:

 var stream = io.writeFileGzipStream("afile.txt.gz");
 ioStreamWrite(stream, "Hello "); // you can also use ioStreamWriteBytes